Blog

 Reclaiming VAT on pre-registration purchases

 Did you know that you can reclaim VAT on purchases made before registering for VAT?
-Once VAT registered, businesses can recover VAT on purchases made up to four years before registering for VAT, provided that certain conditions are met.
+Once a VAT registered company, you can recover VAT on purchases made up to four years before registering for VAT, provided that certain conditions are met.

 To reclaim VAT on pre-registration purchases, you can include them in your initial VAT return.
 For example, a business may be eligible to reclaim VAT on items purchased up to four years prior to registering for VAT, or on services acquired up to six months before registering for VAT.